Adam5Wu/micronucleus/USBExport.md

 Bootloader size (for attiny85):
 - No interrupt endpoint: 1894 bytes
 - With interrupt endpoint 1: 2048 bytes
-- With interrupt endpoint 1 (+halt support): 2128 bytes
+- With interrupt endpoint 1 (+halt support): 2128 bytes (default configuration)
 - With interrupt endpoint 1 (+halt support, usbFunctionWrite, usbFunctionRead): 2254 bytes

 # How to examples
 A modified Digistump DigiMouse library and Arduino project is included in the [examples direcotry](examples/DigisparkMouseLite).

 The original project generates a 4,332 byte binary;
-while the "lite" version which uses bootloader exported USB function generates 2,118 byte binary.
+while the "lite" version which uses bootloader exported USB function generates 2,220 byte binary.
 The saving is over 2KB.
-- If PRNG functions (random, etc.) is removed, the binary is further reduced to 1,294 bytes
+- If PRNG functions (random, etc.) is removed, the binary is further reduced to 1,400 bytes
   - This means bootloader + the mouse program together fit even MCU with 4KB of flash

 # Caveats